nooblk-98/php-nginx-docker-template/README.md

 ## 📝 License

 This project is licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).

-**Key points:**
-- ✅ Commercial use allowed
-- ✅ Modification allowed
-- ✅ Distribution allowed
-- ✅ Private use allowed
-- ⚠️ Network use is distribution (must share source)
-- ⚠️ Same license required for derivatives
-- ⚠️ Source code must be disclosed

 See [LICENSE](LICENSE) for full details.

 ---